camunda/camunda-docs/docs/self-managed/concepts/access-control/apis.md

 sidebar_label: "APIs"
 ---

-An API refers to a service that provides resources, and it is through these resources that we are able to control access via permissions.
+An API refers to a service that provides resources which can control access via permissions.

-In [Identity](/self-managed/identity/what-is-identity.md) we use APIs to attach [Permissions](/self-managed/concepts/access-control/permissions.md) to and once they have been created the components in the Camunda Cloud stack are then able to allow or deny Users certain functionality.
+In [Identity](/self-managed/identity/what-is-identity.md), we use APIs to attach [Permissions](/self-managed/concepts/access-control/permissions.md).
+Once they have been created, the components in the Camunda Cloud stack are able to allow or deny users certain functionality.